Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: The preconditioned proximal point method

 \subsection{Linear convergence of PPPA under metric subregularity}

 Metric subregularity is a well-known concept used to describe the behavior of a set-valued mapping in a neighborhood around a given point and can be seen as a one-point version of metric regularity.
 Many algorithms used in optimization, such as splitting methods, have been shown to have good convergence properties when applied to operators that are metrically subregular, see e.g. \cite{tseng2000modified,drusvyatskiy2016error,latafat2017Asymmetric,Latafat2019Randomized,giselsson2021nonlinear}.
-Metric subregularity is defined as follows.
+Following \cite[Ex.
+3H.4]{dontchev2009implicit}, we define metric subregularity as follows.

-\begin{definition}[metric subregularity] A set-valued mapping $T:\R^n\rightrightarrows\R^d$ is \emph{metrically subregular} at $\bar{x}$ for $\bar{y}$ if $(\bar{x},\bar{y})\in\graph T$ and there exists a positive constant $\eta$ together with a \emph{neighborhood of subregularity} $\mathcal{U}$ of $\bar{x}$ such that
+\begin{definition}[metric subregularity] A set-valued mapping $T:\R^n\rightrightarrows\R^d$ is \emph{metrically subregular} at $\bar{x}$ for $\bar{y}$ if $(\bar{x},\bar{y})\in\graph T$ and there exists a positive constant $ \zeta $ together with a \emph{neighborhood of subregularity} $\mathcal{U}$ of $\bar{x}$ such that

 \end{definition}

 There exist many prominent examples of operator classes that are metrically subregular.
 For instance, all piecewise polyhedral mappings are metrically subregular at all points in their graph \cite[\S 3]{dontchev2009implicit}.
 Another important example is the subdifferential operator \(\partial f\) of a proper lsc convex function satisfying quadratic growth conditions (cf. \cite{aragon2008characterization}).
 We refer the interested reader to \cite[\S 3]{dontchev2009implicit} and \cite[\S 9]{rockafellar2009Variational} for further discussion.